ELOPE IN OREGON:

 Officiant: Jimmie Berguin is a top-notch comedy man that will give you an amazing ceremony!
 I would also recommend looking into Emily at Rooted & Wild PDX, who has fantastic vow workshops.

-Florals: While florals are more location-specific, here are a few I have loved working with: Flowers & Thyme (Eugene), Barb’s Flowers (Roseburg), Bramble Floral (Portland), Pacific Coast Floral Design (North Coast), Woodland Floral (Central Oregon), and Flora Organica Designs (Eureka, CA).
+Florals: While florals are more location-specific, here are a few I have loved working with: Flowers & Thyme (Eugene), Barb’s Flowers (Roseburg), Bramble Floral (Portland), Woodland Floral (Central Oregon), and Flora Organica Designs (Eureka, CA).